AltahhanAi/Data_Science/docs/content/unit1/01_02_the_data_its_quality_and_its_structure.md

     * know how to query both structured and unstructured data.

 **Data is the blood stream of intelligence; it carries with it the power to capture the intricate details of the internal and external mechanism of a complex process.
-Yet it can be simpler and easier to deal with than directly trying to come up with model of even physical phenomena.**
+Yet it can be simpler and easier to deal with than directly trying to come up with models of even physical phenomena.**

 However, the data can come in many different forms and stats.
 The integrity and accuracy of the data is problematic, and often a sanity check (checking the data makes sense) and cleaning (removing inconsistencies) need to be employed in order to be able to utilise the data.
 It may be that something called data wrangling is undertaken, where the structure of the data is changed to better suit the task.

 The data can come in different forms.
 For example, it might be static, meaning it does not change with time and it can be stored permanently without changing it.
 This is currently the prevailing dataset types that you will come across, at least in the context of learning about data mining.

 However, the data might come in a more dynamic form.
 For example, you may need to deal with data that is generated from a continuous stream, such as data that is dealing with sensors reading of a patient.
-Or a stream of tweets regarding a specific event that need to be processed in real-time to deal with ethical or security issues that might arises or to from an opinion of sentiment of the event that will be utilised by a market.
+Or a stream of tweets regarding a specific event that need to be processed in real-time to deal with ethical or security issues that might arise or to from an opinion of sentiment about the event that will be utilised by a market.

-##Structured, semi-structured and unstructured dataset
+##Structured, semi-structured and unstructured datasets

 **In the previous lesson, you explored categorising data using the data mining model.
 Similarly, there are several other ways data can be categorised.**